niravatgit/Moveit_Igus_RL_DP5/README.md

             ├── pixel2pcl.py # Converts image into point cloud data and segment specific region of interest ├── test_code.cpp # C++ code using PCL to calculate surface normals (not used at this point)
 ```
+### Note:
-Note: The above represented tree of the directory  is not an actual representation, but rather a visualization of how the directories are structured in this, only important and updated files have been depicted and there are more files withing this directory.
+The above represented tree of the directory  is not an actual representation, but rather a visualization of how the directories are structured in this, only important and updated files have been depicted and there are more files within this directory.